U.S. Route 12 in Idaho: Route description

 US-12 enters Idaho at the Washington state line in Lewiston, Nez Perce County, crossing the Snake River at the state line.
-It heads east through Lewiston, turning north to cross the Clearwater River and intersect State Highway 128 (SH-128).
-It continues east to overlap US-95 along a limited-access section.
+It heads east through Lewiston, turning north to cross the Clearwater River on the Clearwater Memorial Bridge.
+It then intersects State Highway 128 (SH-128) and turns east to overlap US-95 along a limited-access section with two lanes traveling each direction.
 The overlapped highways run east along the north bank of the Clearwater River for 7.3 mi, leaving Lewiston and entering the Nez Perce Indian Reservation before separating.

 US-12 then continues east along the north bank of the Clearwater River through northern Lapwai, past the Ant and Yellowjacket rock formation and a historical marker for the Spalding Mission.
 It intersects SH-3 near Arrow and crosses the Clearwater River again.

 US-12 then continues east along the south bank of the Clearwater River past historical markers commemorating Indian houses and the ghost town of Slaterville, and, in a rest area at Lenore, a historical marker for the Lenore Tram.

 Entering Clearwater County, US-12 continues east along the south bank of the Clearwater River through Orofino.
 Just after leaving Orofino, it briefly overlaps SH-7, then continues southeast along the south bank of the Clearwater River, past a historical marker for the point where Lewis and Clark first found a western-flowing river.

 In Lewis County, US-12 continues southeast along the south bank of the Clearwater River, intersecting SH-11 at Greer and passing a historical marker for a ferry operated in the original 1860 goldrush.
 It then continues southeast into Kamiah, where it intersects SH-162.
 It then crosses the Clearwater River again and leaves Kamiah.